tommythorn/Paperlike-Raspberry-Pi-4/README.md

 1. extracted the
    [EDID](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data)
-   from the Paperlike on a iMac and included it as edid.dat, including it in the same directory as the `config.txt` (which is typically `/boot` but `/boot/firmware` on Ubuntu)
+   from the Paperlike on a iMac and included it as `edid.dat`, including it in the same directory as the `config.txt` (which is typically `/boot` but `/boot/firmware` on Ubuntu).  (`get-edid` may work too, but I haven't tried that).

 2. forced the use of this using